metaterminal/metaterminal.fyi/content/about.md

 This site is run using the static site generator <a href="https://www.getzola.org/">Zola</a>, with individual pages written using Markdown, and deployed using Netlify.

-This site is entirely static; there's no Javascript.
-That means no ads, no analytics, and fast load times.
+This site is entirely static; there's no Javascript apart from some small amount for personal analytics.
+That means no ads and fast load times.
 I plan to keep my site like this for as long as I have it up.

 ## Contact me